norealm/expression-lite/doc/Basics.md

   1. `FromOtherMember<T>(Expression<Func<T, object>> propertySelector)`.
   2. `FromOtherMember(Expression<Func<object>> propertySelector)`.

 The 1st overload takes an instance of type `T` and return the member.
-The 2nd overload doesn't take any input and it is used with static members.
+The 2nd overload doesn't take any input and it is used with static/constant members.

-> for any overload no operation is allowed, Only access the member you want to be the source of the value.
+> For any overload no operation is allowed, Only access the member you want to be the source of the value.

+> Also be careful when using constants, the Roslyn compiler replace them with their values, so when trying to deduce the constant from expression we only get a `ConstantExpression` that matches the constant value not a `MemberExpression` for the constant.

 example usage: